sm020402/CollectionOfMemories/README.md

 or based on a time when that song had prominence.

 Specifically, it will allow users to:
-- Create a "memory" based on the song name and artist
+- Create a "memory" based on the song name
 - Add memories to collections organized by month
 - Remove memories from collections
 - View the memories contained in the collections